khnh123/apache-python-server/README.md

 ### To run a Flask application using Apache module "mod_wsgi"
 1. Copy Git files `/Windows/full_installation/htdocs_wsgi/app.py` and `/Windows/full_installation/htdocs_wsgi/web.wsgi` to your directory `C:\Apache24\htdocs_wsgi\`
 1. Open an Administrator command prompt, and navigate to folder `C:\Apache24\modules`
 1. Run command `pip install mod_wsgi` then run command `mod_wsgi-express module-config` which will create a module file in this directory.
 For me this was named `mod_wsgi.pyd` and its contents will depend on your Windows/Python versions.
+Also in the `C:\Apache24\conf\httpd.conf` file, Add the following code underneath the line with text `LoadModule ...` (in the `LoadModule` section)
+   1. `LoadModule wsgi_module modules/mod_wsgi.pyd`
-1. Open `C:\Apache24\conf\httpd.conf` in a text editor.
-Add the following code underneath the line with text `Listen 80`
+1. Also in the `C:\Apache24\conf\httpd.conf` file, add the following code underneath the line with text `Listen 80`
     ```
     <VirtualHost localhost:80>
     ServerAdmin domains@domain1.com